declankeyesbevan/bananas-as-a-service/README.md

 recommended Docker container and creates a local API Gateway at `http:localhost:3000/banana`.
 So far I haven't been able to figure out how to get a nice remote debug session going on with sweet breakpoints in PyCharm.
-Also to be able to send HTTP requests from Postman and actually have SAM CLI response I've had to tell SAM CLI to use a random debug port.
+Also to be able to send HTTP requests from Postman and actually have SAM CLI respond I've had to tell SAM CLI to use a random debug port.
 This has been the biggest source of frustration so far in this project.
 Setting breakpoints in local code and stepping through them on a remote Docker host is usually quite simple to set up, but alas.
 Stay tuned.
 I have beer with which to ponder this foe.